 While nobody wants to discourage you from checking into the local fitness center for a regular tune-up, the gym should generally be thought of as a boost to an all-around healthy lifestyle.
-That means taking regular walks, not spending too much time in one position, and eating a balanced diet.
-For more information read our post on Designing Your Own Natural Health Solutions.
+That means taking regular walks, not spending too much time in one position, and managing calories while eating a balanced diet.

 This is how the human animal evolved.
 It’s also a kinder way to treat your body and soul than saving up your physical energy for a blow-out workout once a week.